philzook58/philzook58.github.io/_posts/2021-08-14-replacing-rise4fun.md

 So it behooves you if you care about having your work seen to make the barrier as low as possible.
 The lowest barrier way of doing this that I know of is compiling to the web.

 Another great thing about compiling to the web is you can use static hosting.
-It is tempting and simple sounding to just make a server that runs ruquests for your project on the backend.
-I don't do it, perhaps because I'm stuck on github.io hosting.
-Github.io hosting is so useful and easy though.
+It is tempting and simple sounding to just make a server that runs requests for your project on the backend, but I think it is ultimately a mistake and complicated.
+Also, Github.io hosting is so useful and easy but it is static.
 I love it.
 In addition your server will probably be a little wonky, definitely a little complicated, probably insecure, especially if you're evaluating semi-arbitrary queries in some kind of programming language.

 I've explored: